 Strategies for Better Freelance Communication

 Try these tactics to establish and maintain better lines of communication with your clients:

-- Set expectations proactively.
 Before you begin working for a given client, it’s wise to set expectations, clearly and proactively, so they know what to expect from your working relationship.
 For example, how often do you plan on meeting with them?
 How should they anticipate your incoming messages?
 What protocols are there for new requests and updates?
-The more detailed and upfront you are with this information, the more satisfied your clients will be—so long as you adhere to those expectations after you set them.
+The more detailed and upfront you are with this information, the more satisfied your clients will be.
+This is so long as you adhere to those expectations after you set them.

 The Safety Net of Over-Communication

 It is possible to over-communicate.
-On a small scale, over-communication may be defined as the inclusion of too many unimportant details or being redundant in your message.
+On a small scale, over-communication may be defined as the inclusion of too many unimportant details or being redundant.
 On a broader scale, it may mean sending too many messages or hosting too many meetings.
-There’s a threshold here, and it’s different for every client, but in almost every case, it’s better to over-communicate than to under-communicate.
+There’s a threshold here, and it’s different for every client.
+However, in almost every case, it’s better to over-communicate than to under-communicate.